satkar605/retention-optimizer/prescriptive-analysis.md

   B = $150 (weekly budget)
 ```

-**Interpretation:** Total campaign expenditure across all customer-action assignments cannot exceed the weekly retention budget of $150 (approximately 20% of monthly revenue).
+Total campaign expenditure across all customer-action assignments cannot exceed the weekly retention budget of $150 (approximately 20% of monthly revenue).

 **Linearity:** This is a linear constraint as it sums the product of constant coefficients (c[k]) and binary variables (x[i,k]).